 In 1999 Dr. English was also able to draw upon his academic and political experience when he assumed the role of Chair of the Board of Trustees of the Canadian Museum of Civilization Corporation, a position held by him until 2003.

 Scope and content

-The 2012 accrual consists of material relating to John English's personal and professional interests and activities from the early 1960's to 2011.
-Includes correspondence, manuscripts and research files, records of organizations and political bodies in which he plays/played a role as well as University of Waterloo administrative and teaching files.
+The 2014 accrual consists of material relating to John English's personal and professional interests and activities from the late 1960's to 2009.
+Includes correspondence, manuscripts and research files, records of organizations and political bodies in which he plays/played a role as well as University of Waterloo teaching files.

 Immediate source of acquisition

 2. Member of Parliament (File 9);

 3. Organizations, Committees, Public Roles (File 10-17);

 4. Personal Files (File 18-20);